Conflict-free Cooperation Method for Connected and Automated Vehicles at Unsignalized Intersections: Graph-based Modeling and Optimality Analysis: Methodology

+{ Proposition~\ref{Pro:DFST2iDFST:EachStep} implies that both DFST and iDSFT are based on FIFO principle, and iDSFT further minimizes the depth of every CAV at each step.
+It also means that iDFST tries to minimize ATTD of the CAV in scheduling it.
+However, since it is locally optimized, minimum ATTD for all CAVs can not be guaranteed.
+From proposition~\ref{Pro:DFST2iDFST:EachStep}, since $ d_{i}^{DFST} \geq d_{i}^{iDFST} $ holds for every node, it is evident to conclude theorem~\ref{def:DFST2iDFST}. }

+\begin{theorem} In solving the SMALLEST-DEPTH problem as shown in Proposition~\eqref{equ:SmallestDepth}, iDFST method always obtains the same or smaller overall depth of the spanning tree compared to DFST method. \end{theorem}

 The main improvement of the iDFST method is in Algorithm~\ref{algo:DFST:2}.
 In \cite{xu2018distributed}, the conflict parent nodes are treated as one union conflict set $ P = P_{u} \cup P_{b} $.
 Therefore, the largest depth $ d_{k} $ of all the parent nodes $ P $ are found in the same way.
-For instance, in the DFST method, the parent nodes of CAV $ 7 $ are the nodes $ \{0,1,2,5,6\} $, which causes the largest depth $ d_{k} $ of the parent nodes to be $ d_{6} = 5 $; therefore, the DFST method has $ d_{7} = 6 $, as shown in Fig.~\ref{fig:SpanngTree_Old}.
+For instance, in the DFST method, the parent nodes of CAV $ 6 $ are the nodes $ \{0,3\} $, which causes the largest depth $ d_{k} $ of the parent nodes to be $ d_{3} = 2 $; therefore, the DFST method has $ d_{6} = 2+1 = 3 $, as shown in Fig.~\ref{fig:SpanngTree_Old}.
 On the contrary, in the iDFST method, the conflict nodes are separated into two sets $ P_{u}, P_{b} $.
 By distinguishing whether the parent nodes can be surpassed or not, the smaller $ d_\mathrm{all} $,~\ie, the locally optimal solution is obtained.
-As shown in Fig.~\ref{fig:SpanngTree_Optimized}, CAV $ 7 $ is ranked $ d_{7} = 2 $ in the iDFST method.
-Therefore, the total depth of the $ 7 $ CAVs is $ d_\mathrm{all} = 6 $ in the DFST method whereas the iDFST method optimizes it to $ d_\mathrm{all} = 5 $.

-\begin{remark} We conclude that the DFST method focuses on the feasibility of the passing order problem.
+As shown in Fig.~\ref{fig:SpanngTree_Optimized}, CAV $ 6 $ is ranked $ d_{6} = 1 $ in the iDFST method.
+Therefore, the depth of CAV $ 6 $ is decreased from $ 3 $ to $ 1 $ by iDFST method.
+Even if the total depth of DFST and iDFST spanning tree are both $ d_\mathrm{all} = 4 $, the average depth of the nodes in iDFST spanning tree is $ 2 $, which is smaller than that of DFST spanning tree $ 2.28 $. { \begin{remark} We conclude that the DFST method focuses on the feasibility of the passing order problem.
 The proposed iDFST method additionally considers the optimality,~\ie, finds the smallest depth for each CAV, but the solution is still found CAV by CAV,~\ie, based on the FIFO principle.
 In other words, the iDFST solution is locally optimal in arranging each CAV.
-Because each CAV needs to check all the conflict relationships of the parent nodes, the computational complexity is $ O(N^2) $. \end{remark}
+Because each CAV needs to check all the conflict relationships of the parent nodes, the overall computational complexity is $ O(N^2) $.
+In the simulation, however, the spanning tree of the previous step is passed on to generate the spanning tree of the current step.
+It means that only one CAV needs to be handled in each calculation step.
+Therefore the simulation computational complexity is $ O(N) $.
+What's more, to further reduce the computational complexity, a higher-efficiency data structure in saving the previous scheduling result is needed. \end{remark} }